mdn/content/files/en-us/learn/tools_and_testing/client-side_javascript_frameworks/react_todo_list_beginning/index.md

 ### A note on boolean attributes in JSX

 The `defaultChecked` attribute in the previous section is a boolean attribute – an attribute whose value is either `true` or `false`.
 Like in HTML, a boolean attribute is `true` if it's present and `false` if it's absent; the assignment on the right-hand side of the expression is optional.
-You _may_ explicitly set its value if you want to by passing it in curly braces – for example, `defaultChecked={true}` or `defaultChecked={false}`.
+You can explicitly set its value by passing it in curly braces – for example, `defaultChecked={true}` or `defaultChecked={false}`.

 Because JSX is JavaScript, there's a gotcha to be aware of with boolean attributes: writing `defaultChecked="false"` will set a _string_ value of `"false"` rather than a _boolean_ value.
 Non-empty strings are [truthy](/en-US/docs/Glossary/Truthy), so React will consider `defaultChecked` to be `true` and check the checkbox by default.
 This is not what we want, so we should avoid it.